MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 ### Null Object Pattern

-There are situations where you don't want to litter your code with explicit checks for Null and you know what outcome you want should a null reference occur.
-At times like this it can be appropriate to leverage the Null Object Pattern.
+There are situations where you don't want to litter your code with explicit checks for null and you know what outcome you want if a value has not been set yet.
+At times like this Null Object Pattern can be really useful.

+What is the Null Object Pattern?
 At it's essence the Null Object Pattern replaces a null reference with a null object.
 The null object implements the expected interface with the implementation doing 'nothing'.

-This is probably best explained using an example.
+It's easier to understand looking at an example.
 Let's use code previously used, but expand on it.
 Assume we had the following code...

 ~~~
 SomeWork myObject = MethodThatReturnsAObject(true);